typed-ember/glint/README.md

 ### CLI

-The CLI is a fairly lightweight layer that uses the [TypeScript compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API), providing a custom compiler host that intercepts reads from the filesystem to present modules to the compiler after running their source through `@glint/transform`.
+The CLI package (`@glint/cli`) is a fairly lightweight layer that uses the [TypeScript compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API), providing a custom compiler host that intercepts reads from the filesystem to present modules to the compiler after running their source through `@glint/transform`.
 Similarly, diagnostics emitted by the compiler are mapped back to their corresponding location in the original source before being shown.

 The CLI supports a subset of `tsc`'s functionality, currently limited to one-off and watched builds, as well as optionally emitting `.d.ts` files including template type information.

+### Editor Support

+The `@glint/tsserver-plugin` package provides a [Language Service Plugin](https://github.com/microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin) that can be added to project's `tsconfig.json` to provide editor feedback.
+In addition to highlighting type errors, it contains support for autocomplete, jump-to-definition and symbol renaming, and has been shown to (at least minimally) work with VS Code, Atom and Vim (via [Coc](https://github.com/neoclide/coc.nvim)).
+It _partially_ works in JetBrains IDEs (further details in Caveats/To-Dos below).

+Integrating with editor entails some additional challenges compared to the CLI, as we can't present the editor with a different version of the source files—the editor itself is the source of truth!
+To handle this, the `@glint/tsserver-plugin` package maintains parallel _transformed source files_ for each TS module in the project, and resolves any imports that point to the original modules to the transformed ones instead.

+For source modules with no embedded templates, these intermediary modules are essentially `export * from 'the-original'`.
+For source modules that _do_ have embedded templates, they instead contain the version of the file processed using `@glint/transform` to represent the template contents as TypeScript.

+When the language service receives a request fo diagnostics (or definitions, references, etc) for a file with an embedded template, that request is rewritten to be made against the corresponding point in the transformed file.
+Similarly, results from any language service requests that reference the contents of a transformed file are updated to point to the corresponding spot in the original.

 ## Caveats/To-Dos